yapic/yapic/docs/tutorial.md

+# Tutorial Part I: Train Your First Model with YAPiC

-# Installation and Preparation of Training Data
+## Installation and Preparation of Training Data

 1. Install YAPiC as explained [here](index.html)